motamman/zennora-signalk-parquet/README.md

 # Zennora SignalK to Parquet Plugin

 A SignalK Node.js plugin that saves signalk vessel data directly to Parquet files with regimen-based control.
+This words with the Zennora zennora-signalk-register-commands plugin but any bool path can be used.

 ## Features